What is generalised anxiety disorder?

 - Shortness of breath

-This is not an exhaustive list as anxiety can manifest itself in many ways.
-The most characteristic feature of GAD is the experience of endless and persistent worries that can feel overwhelming.
+Anxiety can manifest itself in lots of different ways and so this isn’t an exhaustive list.
+The most characteristic feature of Generalised anxiety disorder (GAD) is the experience of endless and persistent worries that can feel very overwhelming.

 Treatment for GAD

-If psychological therapy hasn’t been effective some medication can be prescribed on a short term or long term basis.
+In some cases, medication will be prescribed on either a short-term or long-term basis.
 Your GP or our Consultant Psychiatrist can advise about this.